Mechanical Keyboard Info is supported by readers. If you buy products from links on our site, we may earn a commission. Learn more

 This process is notorious for the rate they wear and disappear over time.
 It’s quick, with some sets deteriorating significantly quicker than others.

-A few different laser marking methods exist; engraving/ablation, charring, and foaming.
+A few different lasers marking methods exist; engraving/ablation, charring, and foaming.
 These processes are rather similar in execution with the primary differences being the amount of heat applied as well as the finish.

-Charring heats the plastic to produce a dark shade of the original plastic’s colour.
+Charring heats the plastic to produce a dark shade of the original plastic’s color.
 Foaming simply leaves tiny, solidified bubbles that are brighter than the keycap.

 Much more expensive and more complex than any other processes on this list is double-shot injection moulding (double-shot for short).
 Produced by forming one part of the keycap with a mould first, then another colour of plastic is added to make up the rest of the keycap.
 This means 2 colours can be used to form one piece of plastic.